top of page

 Following on from her acclaimed debut novel, Everywhere We Look, Left Behind is a stand-alone mystery following a camping trip on K'gari (previously known as Fraser Island) that goes awry when people start to go missing.

 Two couples — Annabelle and Luke, Des and Julianni — embark on a camping trip to K’gari, a picturesque island off Queensland’s coast.
-Things have been tough lately, but this holiday is just what they need — white sands, clear waters, a chance to decompress and reconnect.
+This holiday is just what they need — white sands, clear waters, a chance to decompress and reconnect.

 When an old friend of Luke’s arrives, Annabelle’s suspicions reach fever pitch.
 And with a deadly storm approaching, danger lurks at every turn.